 You’re only limited by how much allocation (the amount the CEO will let you invest in each round) and investor capital you can gather.

-The option pool is generally between 10-20% of shares outstanding at any given time.
-Which is another way of saying that there is a hard upper limit on how many options are available to employees at any given time.
-Even the most desirable employee can’t receive more than what’s in the option pool.
-Expanding the size of the pool requires board approval.
-The options in the pool are needed to recruit and retain employees so negotiating for more options is almost a zero sum game against current and future employees.
+The number of common shares in the options pool is a hard upper limit on how many shares employees can buy at any given time.
+Even the most desirable employee can’t buy more common shares than are in the option pool.
+The company needs board approval to expand the pool.
+The company uses options to recruit and retain employees so negotiating for more options is almost a zero sum game against current and future employees.

 Terms (preferred price, liquidation preference, etc.)